openregister/specification/README.md

 Note this repository doesn't have a master branch, the default is the gh-pages branch.

+# Bikeshed

+The specification is made using [Bikeshed](https://github.com/tabatkins/bikeshed).

 # Building

 Use make to build a local copy of the register data